Maintaining quality provision

 DfE publish an annual report analysing the attainment of pupils with SEN at the end of each key stage.
 However, the DfE analysis does not differentiate between pupils with vision impairment only and those with vision impairment and additional SEN.

 Download the latest Children with SEN analysis on the Department for Education website.

 RNIB Secondary Analysis of data

-RNIB carried out its own secondary analysis of the 2007-8 data in order to provide a more meaningful picture.
-This analysis showed the negative educational impact on pupils with vision impairment of having an additional SEN. There are two reports available to download:
+We carried out our own secondary analysis of the 2007-8 data to provide a more meaningful picture.
+This analysis showed the negative educational impact on pupils with vision impairment of having an additional SEN. You can download two reports:

 - RNIB Analysis of attainment of children from Foundation Stage to the end of Year 6